amurf/jsdep/README.md

 ## Usage

 Create a config like above and then just `jsdep` to install/update.
+Will always override with the latest available version.